Dark Blue Kiss: Guest

-Soundtracks
+Soundtrack

 Reception

 On 24 December 2019, GMMTV announced a fan meeting event dubbed as "POLCA The Journey: Tay & New 1st Fan Meeting in Thailand" scheduled for 21 March 2020 at Chaengwattana Hall, CentralPlaza Chaengwattana featuring the series' main casts.
 However, due to COVID-19 pandemic concerns, the said event was postponed and was rescheduled twice to 1 August 2020 and later to 28 November 2020.
 A month prior to the new date of the fan meeting event, GMMTV announced on 21 October 2020 that it will now be scheduled for 20 February 2021 and will be made available to fans outside of Thailand via V Live on the same date.
 The venue has also been moved to the Union Hall of Union Mall.